Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Play your part in life, but never forget that it is only a role.
+> Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.

 <!-- QUOTE_END -->